Azure/azure-functions-durable-js/CONTRIBUTING.md

 }
 ```

-- Create an `extensions.csproj` file containing the version of the DurableTask extension that you wish ot use.
+- Create an `extensions.csproj` file containing the version of the DurableTask extension that you wish to use.
 We recommend using the latest version on [nuget.org](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.DurableTask/).
 To do this, take the sample `extensions.csproj` shown below, update the version of the `Microsoft.Azure.WebJobs.Extensions.DurableTask` dependency, and save it at the root of your sample.

 ```xml <ItemGroup>
     <PackageReference Include="Microsoft.Azure.WebJobs.Extensions.DurableTask" Version="2.2.0" />